-- Laparoscopic nephrectomy: should be offered to patients with T2 tumours and T1 tumours not suitable for partial nephrectomy - · Partial nephrectomy: should be considered for - Patients with a single tumour up to 7 cm diameter in patients with normal renal function. - o Patients with impaired renal function - Patients with a solitary kidney - o Patients with Von Hippel-Lindau syndrome - Solitary metastases: Patients with a renal tumour and a solitary metastasis should be considered for nephrectomy and excision of the metastasis.
-Patients who develop an apparent solitary metastasis after treatment for the primary tumour should also be considered for surgical excision/radiotherapy of the metastasis. - Multiple metastases: Nephrectomy in patients with multiple distant metastases should be considered only for palliation of symptoms such as pain, haematuria or profuse nocturnal sweats or if they are being considered for angiogenesis inhibitors / immunotherapy.
+- Laparoscopic nephrectomy: should be offered to patients with T2 tumours and T1 tumours not suitable for partial nephrectomy - Partial nephrectomy: should be considered for - Patients with a single tumour up to 7 cm diameter in patients with normal renal function. - Patients with impaired renal function - Patients with a solitary kidney - Patients with Von Hippel-Lindau syndrome

+Solitary metastases: Patients with a renal tumour and a solitary metastasis should be considered for nephrectomy and excision of the metastasis.
+Patients who develop an apparent solitary metastasis after treatment for the primary tumour should also be considered for surgical excision/radiotherapy of the metastasis.

+Multiple metastases: Nephrectomy in patients with multiple distant metastases should be considered only for palliation of symptoms such as pain, haematuria, or profuse nocturnal sweats or if they are being considered for angiogenesis inhibitors / immunotherapy.
 The indication must be clearly stated in the case notes.
 If nephrectomy is not feasible, embolisation should be considered along with radiotherapy to painful metastases.
+Patients with multiple metastases whose performance status is good and co-

-Patients with multiple metastases whose performance status is good and co-morbidity minimal should be considered for angiogenesis inhibitors / immunotherapy, a biopsy being required in the absence of nephrectomy
+Patients with multiple metastases whose performance status is good and comorbidity minimal should be considered for angiogenesis inhibitors / immunotherapy, a biopsy being required in the absence of nephrectomy